Student Progression Plan

 - students who demonstrate through a student portfolio, that the student is reading on grade level as evidenced by demonstration of mastery of the content standards in reading equal to at least a level 2 performance on the statewide standardized reading assessment; and

 - students who have already been retained once in grade 3.
 (F.S.1008.25(6)(b)(6))

 Documentation is submitted from the student’s teacher to the school principal to indicate that promotion of the student is appropriate and is based upon the student’s academic record.
 Documentation may include the student portfolio, report cards, and the Individual Educational Plan, if applicable.
 The school principal reviews and discusses the recommendation with the teacher(s) and makes the determination as to whether the student should be promoted or retained.
 If the principal determines that the student should be promoted, the principal makes a recommendation in writing to the district school superintendent.
 The district superintendent may accept or reject the principal’s recommendation.

 A midyear promotion of a retained grade 3 student may occur when the student is able to demonstrate successful and independent reading skills and is performing at or above level in reading and language arts through district portfolio review.
 (F.S.1008.22(5)(6))

 Extended Learning and Extended School Year Programs

-The elementary school physical education curriculum complies with F.S.1003.455, which requires 150 minutes weekly (30 consecutive minutes per day) for students in grades K through 5.
-The curriculum consists of moderate to vigorous physical activity and meets or exceeds the National Standards for Physical Education as defined by the Society for Health and Physical Educators America (SHAPE) and Next Generation Sunshine State Standards for Health and Physical Education.
+Physical education is scheduled to comply with F.S.1003.455, which requires 150 minutes weekly (30 consecutive minutes per day) for students in kindergarten through grade 5.
+The curriculum consists of moderate to vigorous physical activity and meets or exceeds the National Standards for Physical Education, as defined by the Society for Health and Physical Educators America (SHAPE) and Next Generation Sunshine State Standards for Health and Physical Education.

 - Physical education instruction for students in kindergarten is provided by a classroom teacher.